Geographic areas of Houston: Midtown

 Midtown, located immediately south of downtown, is a recently redeveloped area with many newly constructed apartments and condominiums.
 The area is also home to Little Saigon, the center of the city's Vietnamese American commerce and businesses.
 Midtown is roughly bounded by I-45 on the north, SH-288 on the east, I-69/US-59 on the south, and Bagby Street on the west.
 Midtown is an official State of Texas Cultural Arts and Entertainment District, as of 2012.

 Uptown

 Uptown is Houston's second-largest business district and home to the world-famous Williams Tower.
 The Williams Tower is said to be the tallest building outside of a CBD.
 The District is home to Houston's tallest condominium towers.
 Uptown has headquarter and subsidiary locations of Fortune 500 companies, high-end retailers, and local and international fashion designers.

 Actual residents do not use the term Uptown.
 That is reserved for city officials and/or realtors.
+This is often referred to as the Galleria Area by residents in reference to the Houston Galleria in the middle of the district.